department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/more/team-structure.md

 ### Team activities

-All Veteran Tools Platform teams will do these activities
+All Veteran-facing Services Platform teams will do these activities

 * Analyze user needs and turn those into user stories
 * Create user stories and prioritize them